argonne-lcf/user-guides/docs/ai-testbed/graphcore/running-a-model-or-program.md

 > **Note**:  Please be mindful of how you are using the system.
 For example, consider running larger jobs in the evening or on weekends.

-Running basic Graphcore models is the same on this system as it would be for the original version on your development machine.
+Running of any model or application includes graph compilation of the model that is then deployed on the IPUs.
+Below is the description of training a neural network for classification on the MNIST dataset using the PopTorch (pytorch framework optimized for IPU).

 ## Examples Repo